The Delboeuf Illusion: How Your Eyes Trick Your Stomach — and How Stores Use It Against You

 How the Illusion Shapes Eating Behavior

-The Delboeuf illusion works because the human brain relies heavily on relative comparisons.
+The Delboeuf illusion works because the human brain relies on relative comparisons.
 We don't judge size in absolute terms; we judge it in relation to what surrounds it.
 When the "frame" is large, the content looks small.
 When the frame is small, the content looks large.
-This is why modern dinnerware has grown dramatically over the past century — plates today are roughly 23% larger than they were in 1900, and that increase alone can lead to significantly higher calorie intake.
+This is why modern dinnerware has grown dramatically over the past century — plates today are roughly 23% larger than they were in 1900, and that increase alone can drive significantly higher calorie intake.

 The logic is identical to the plate illusion:

-Large frame → contents look small → you add more.
+- Large frame → contents look small → you add more

-Small frame → contents look big → you stop sooner.
+- Small frame → contents look big → you stop sooner

 Neuromarketing Through Cart Design